Effective Psoas Muscle Stretches: Relieve Pain and Improve Mobility

 Steps:

-- Lower your hips towards the floor, feeling a stretch in the hip and psoas area.
+3. Lower your hips towards the floor, feeling a stretch in the hip and psoas muscle area.

-Benefits: This yoga pose effectively stretches the hip flexors and the psoas muscle, enhancing flexibility and reducing tightness in the hip bone area.
+Benefits: This yoga pose effectively stretches the hip flexors and the psoas muscle, enhancing flexibility and reducing tightness in the hip joint and pelvis.
+It’s particularly helpful for releasing deep muscle tension.

 Butterfly Stretch